gennyble/oodles/README.md

 # OODLES
 It's not an acronym it's just very loud.

+A single user program for writing in a twitter-thread-like way, but more powerful.

 ## TODO
 Yeah, I'm putting this in the readme I guess.
 Anyway we're on a plane and don't want to pay for the WiFi so no GitHub issues for us!